 Yard Waste: Proper Disposal is Important

 Fallen leaves are loaded with natural fertilizer, which can cause water pollution that harms people and animals.
-Leaves that are left near the side of the road can cause flooding when they block storm drains and waterways.
+Leaves that are left near the side of the road can also cause flooding when they block storm drains and waterways.